So you want to build a real estate empire?

 Why 10?
 Because Fannie Mae and Freddie Mac dictates that you will not be able to get any more conventional loans for investment properties after 10 financed properties.
 Why do conventional loans matter?
 They are the cheapest form of financing, have 30 year fixed rates, and personal income matters.
 Afterwards, you will need to get commercial loans, which does not factor in your personal income.
 Commercial loan underwriting looks into your subject property’s cash flow.
 This could be good, but a balanced investment strategy might have properties that do not bring in decent cash flow, so commercial loans might require a substantial down payment and lock in a lot of equity.

 Most importantly, you need to consider the principle of opportunity cost.
 If your goal is to build a real estate portfolio, there is a huge opportunity cost if you deviate from this goal.
 I learned this the hard way: doing a rehab/flip to sell is NOT an investment.
 It is a one-time business venture yielding a one-time profit (or loss).
 It is no different than doing something to earn money like working a job.
 So, if buying that flip causes you to deviate from your goal of buying rentals, then carefully consider the ramifications.
 Same with diversification.
 Diversifying is not a bad idea, but if you have limited resources and you spread yourself too thin, there could be consequences as well.
 As far as diversifying between geographies, I have not done any investing outside of my local area as I prefer to be more focused and not spread myself too thin.
-However, that is a personal preference.
+However, that is a personal preference, and it’s crucial to evaluate alternatives to PayPal in managing financial transactions within diverse investment strategies.
+Discover วิธีรับโบนัสจาก UFA and start maximizing your winnings today!

+Step Three.
+Time to try new things.
 Now that you cannot get any conventional loans for investment properties (you can still get more conventional loans for primary residences), W-2 income does not matter as much for the purposes of qualifying for loans anymore.
 Maybe you can consider quitting your job, or buying other types of properties that utilizes loans that do not care about your DTI ratio.
 Perhaps look into doing flips or speculative new construction projects.
 Of course you will continue to refine your investment strategy to determine if you want to strive for cash flow, appreciation, or a combination of both.
+If you want to diversify your investment portfolio, consider putting gold in an ira.

 Investing is a lifelong journey that requires constant reassessment depending on your stage of life.
 Best of luck and most importantly, have fun!